TERMS OF BUSINESS

 1. INTERPRETATION

 1.1.
-These Terms of Business, its Schedules, and any documents referred to in these Terms of Business (which are incorporated by reference) set out the terms on which LinkExec Limited trading as Connectd (“we”, “us”, “our”) agree to act for you (“you, your”) and contain details of our regulatory and legal responsibilities (the “Agreement”).
+These Terms of Business, its Schedules, and any documents referred to in these Terms of Business (which are incorporated by reference) set out the terms on which LinkExec Limited trading as Connectd (“we”, “us”, “our”) agree to make the Platform available to you and provide the Services to you (“you, your”) and contain details of our legal responsibilities (the “Agreement”).

 “Account” means your online account for the Platform created following your successful On-Boarding;